 I don’t have the answers for most of those questions, but maybe together we can walk through the process of speaking truth to ourselves.

-Maybe the challenge you're having with your image has nothing to do with the texture of your hair.
+Maybe the challenge you’re having with your image has nothing to do with the texture of your hair.
 Maybe it’s your weight or the way your nose is shaped.
-Whatever it is sweet friend I want to speak truth into your heart … our hearts.
+Whatever it is, sweet friend, I want to speak truth into your heart … our hearts.

 1. We are made in God’s image (Gen 1:27).
 All of us.
 Not just the girls with the naturally straight hair or the ones that are svelte and look like models.
-Each one of us were made in the image of God and because we were, we are capable of reflecting him.
+Each one of us was made in the image of God and because we were, we are capable of reflecting him.
 His grace.
 His love.
 His heart.